Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Introduction

-\item In molecular dynamics, $\d\pi(x)\propto\exp(-\beta V(x))\d x$ can be a Boltzmann distribution associated with a molecular system with energy potential $x\mapsto V(x)$ with respect to the Lebesgue measure.
-Such distributions are typically multimodal, where each mode corresponds to a physical conformation.
-If a measure $\widetilde\pi$ as in \eqref{eq:piTildeIntro} approximates well $\pi$ with $\mu$ being a unimodal measure (\emph{e.g.} Gaussian), then features $U_r$ have given a physical interpretation as \emph{reaction coordinates} which captures the multimodality of $\pi$.
-Finding good reaction coordinates is an active research field \cite{pillaud-vivienStatisticalEstimationPoincar2019}.
+\item In molecular dynamics, $\d\pi(x)\propto\exp(-\beta V(x))\d x$ is a Boltzmann distribution associated with a molecular system with energy potential $x\mapsto V(x)$.
+Such distributions are often multi-modal, with each mode corresponding to a stable physical conformation. {If $\pi$ is well-approximated by a measure $\widetilde\pi$ as in \eqref{eq:piTildeIntro} using a unimodal reference measure~$\mu$, then the features $U_r$ have a physical interpretation as \emph{reaction coordinates}: directions in configuration space from which the multi-modality of $\pi$ emerges.
+Discovering meaningful reaction coordinates is an active research field, see e.g., \cite{pillaud-vivienStatisticalEstimationPoincar2019}.}

 \end{itemize}